 How much running is needed to lose weight?

-We have determined that running is the most effective method of weight loss and that you should lose 1 to 2 pounds per week.
-Just how do you use running for weight loss if you have never really run before?
+Now that we've determined that running is an effective method of weight loss that can help you lose 1 to 2 pounds per week, let's talk about how to start running if you're a beginner.

-One of the greatest things about this method, is that you can decide what your walk-to-run ratios are and how many times you repeat it.
+One of the greatest things about the interval running method is that you can decide what your walk-to-run ratios are and how many times you repeat it.
 This will depend on your fitness level, running experience, and speed.

 Over time, you should be able to increase the time spent running or the number of intervals.
-Mix it up to keep workouts interesting, and allow at least one day of rest between these workouts to recover.
-You should be able build your endurance to include combinations of continuous runs with no walking breaks (but run slow and easy!) and these interval-style workouts.
-Have some fun with it, and enjoy the endorphin rush that follows a job well done.
-Even after 14 years of competitive running, that feeling never goes away!
+Mix it up to keep your workouts interesting, and allow at least one day of rest between these workouts to recover.
+You should be able to build your endurance to include combinations of continuous runs with no walking breaks (but run slow and easy!) and these interval-style workouts.
+My best advice is to have some fun with it and enjoy the endorphin rush that follows a job well done.
+Even after 14 years of competitive running, I can tell you that feeling never goes away!